knoxite/website/content/docs/storage-backends/content.md

 As we only want to use this user to interact with our s3 buckets, select "Attach existing policies directly", search for s3 and select "AmazonS3FullAccess".
 Press next.
-As I do not want to set any tags, I just continue and press next again.
+If you do not want to set any tags, you can just continue and press next again.

 {{<lbimg src="/images/backends/s3/s3_step4.png" title="Set Permissions">}}